 Margaret left for Rome in 1538 where she married again on 2 November 1538 to Ottavio Farnese, a grandson of Pope Paul III.
 The marriage began with aversion but grew over time.
 They would go to have twin boys, of which one survived to adulthood.
 She became Duchess consort of Parma and Piacenza in 1547.
 In 1556, Margaret’s half-brother King Philip II tried to assure himself of the Farnese family loyalty by sending her son to the court in Spain.

-After 1555, Margaret spent a lot of time in the Netherlands and in 1559, she was named Governor of the Netherlands and she formed a court in Brussels.
+From 1555, Margaret spent a lot of time in the Netherlands.
+In 1559, she was named Governor of the Netherlands and she formed a court in Brussels, where she was joined by her son.
+Her half-brother needed his family members to help rule his vast empire.
 She took over from her aunt who had ruled with an iron thumb, but Margaret herself was pretty inexperienced as a ruler.
-She was left with pretty limited authorisation from her half-brother and was told to let herself to be guided by Antoon Perrenot, Lord of Granvelle.
+She was left with a pretty limited authorisation from her half-brother and was told to let herself to be guided by Antoon Perrenot, Lord of Granvelle.
 It made it difficult for her to rule, as Philip sometimes went months without contacting her.

 She died in Ortona on 18 January 1586 after a painful sickbed.
+Her husband died the following September and he was succeeded as Duke of Parma by their son.
 1